nullgemm/globuf/readme.md

  - `Windows 10 SDK`
  - `MSVC - VS C++ x64/x86 build tools`
  - `MSVC - VS C++ x64/x86 Spectre-mitigated libs`
+The `gen_windows_msvc.sh` scripts use powershell to detect the version number of these tools automatically without relying on Visual Studio, so make sure it is available on your system as well before generating makefiles.

 ## Testing
 The `ci` folder contains dockerfiles and scripts to generate testing images